A Field Guide to the Real US–China Strategic Competition

 WHY THIS FRAMEWORK MATTERS

 Xinanigans is not commentary.
-It is a living field guide to how China governs its rise, and how the US must adapt.
+It is a living field guide to how China governs its rise— and an applied demonstration of the governance warfare framework in action.

 Welcome to Xinanigans.